Giants vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have won 19 of the 38 games they were favored on the moneyline this season (50%).
+- The Giants have been favored on the moneyline 39 total times this season.
+They've gone 19-20 in those games.

-- San Francisco has a 10-12 record (winning 45.5% of its games) when it has played as moneyline favorites of -140 or shorter.
+- When playing as moneyline favorites with odds of -130 or shorter, San Francisco has a 14-15 record (winning 48.3% of its games).

-- Based on this contest's moneyline, the Giants have an implied win probability of 58.3%.
+- The Giants have an implied moneyline win probability of 56.5% in this contest.

-- San Francisco has played in 84 games with set over/under, and have combined with opponents to go over the total 39 times (39-40-5).
+- San Francisco has had an over/under set by oddsmakers 85 times, and have combined with opponents to go over the total in 40 of those games (40-40-5).

-- The Giants have put together a 4-7-0 record ATS this season (covering only 36.4% of the time).
+- The Giants have a 4-7-0 record against the spread this season (covering just 36.4% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!